nospamcalfee/pico-ap-configure/README.md

 use my local wifi.
-I implemented a standalone bluetooth project here: https://github.com/nospamcalfee/spp_in_out But the downsides is apparently apple ios doesn't respond to serial protocol bluetooth (rumor, I have not tried this), and it uses lots of flash - 1/4 total which is not available for the final app.
+I implemented a standalone bluetooth project here: https://github.com/nospamcalfee/spp_in_out But the downsides is apparently apple ios doesn't respond to serial protocol bluetooth (rumor, I have not tried this), and the bluetooth build uses lots of flash - 1/4 total which is not available for the final app.

 I did find that lwip would support mdns, which will make dhcp assigned ip addresses easier to find.
 See: